MaxLapenkov/NativeJS-modal/README.md

 To use this window you need

-1.A modal window which is currently hidden with class .overlay 2.buttons or button with class .more
+1. A modal window which is currently hidden with class .overlay
+2. buttons or button with class .more
-3.button in modal window with class .close.
+3. button in modal window with class .close.

 How this works?